So, I bought a NES and SNES Classic Mini...

 Verdict

 As timeless and incredible as some of these 16-bit titles proved to be, years later, makes SNES Mini my favourite of the two Nintendo classic minis.
 They represent the pinnacle of 2D popularity, that has never since been replicated.
-They are from a era that is perhaps the best and most iconic console generation ever, the amount of fantastic titles that were unique and spread across the SNES and the Mega Drive were of fantastic quality and diversity.
+They are from an era that is perhaps the best and most iconic console generation ever, the number of fantastic titles that were unique and spread across the SNES and the Mega Drive were of fantastic quality and diversity.

-The SNES Mini then, unlike the cheap rip-off Sega clone consoles through the years, takes great care in representing the original hardware in a best possible way.
-I'll also wager that the more polished 2D graphics of the 16-bit era fair better with young gamers of today than the 8-bit days.
+The SNES Mini then, unlike the cheap rip-off Sega clone consoles through the years, takes great care in replicating the original hardware in a best possible way.
+I'll also wager that the more polished 2D graphics of the 16-bit era fare better with young gamers of today than the 8-bit days.
 The 16-bit titles have more forgiving difficulty curves making them easier to get into and there's more depth to the game experience, compared to the hard and bare bones 8-bit experiences.